JohanLi1990/SpringBootStudy/README.md

 > we can implement templates in template folder
 > rest controller always writes to the page
 > controller looks for the view to to return to page

+### 2.1 Static Contents

+do not put in the src/main/webapp folder, if you put it there, it cannot be built as jar

+easiest way is to use webjar dependencies from maven, and call bootstrap / jquery from html